buggedcom/Gibberish-Detector-PHP/README.md

 Example 1: You want phrases like "Hello, world" and never "dsfknifdkoindwsif32839hdd"

-Example 2: You want usernames like "jamesjohn" and never "WWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWW"
+Example 2: You want usernames like "jamesjohn" and never "WWWWWWWWWWWWWWWWWWW"

 ## How does it work?